Additions to Bibliography February 2023

 Additions to Bibliography May 2021

-Additions to the Extensive AFJM Bibliography May 2021 Dear folks, Find above the link to the fourth AFJM Monetary Reform bibliography update.
-The list, as is the bibliography itself here on Alpheus and on the AFJM web site, is alphabetized and categorized under Academic Sources, MMT Issue, Advocacy, Supporting Studies, Articles, Videos and Background Studies. … Continue reading “Additions to Bibliography May 2021”
+Dear folks, Find here the link to the fourth AFJM Monetary Reform bibliography update.
+The list, as is the bibliography itself here on Alpheus and on the AFJM web site, is alphabetized and categorized under Academic Sources, MMT Issue, Advocacy, Supporting Studies, Articles, Videos and Background Studies.
+The list contains about ten dozen items … Continue reading “Additions to Bibliography May 2021”

 The Cultural History of Inner Mind Space